Who We Are and What We Believe

---We practice a progressive approach to Christianity.
-We believe that following the path and teachings of Jesus leads to an awakening of the sacredness and unity of all life.
-We seek community that that is inclusive of all people including persons of other faith backgrounds.
+--We believe that following the path of Christ is based in a living and organic relationship with God.
+We believe that scripture is meant to be taken seriously but not literally.
+We seek community that is inclusive of all people including persons of other faith backgrounds.
 We strive for peace and justice for all people through our thoughts and actions.

 --We believe that, if God can be manifest in three persons, then God can also be manifest in more than one gender.
 Therefore, we intentional in our use of inclusive language when referring to God and God's children.

 As a faith community who is committed to thinking differently and loving alike, we recognize that this is a challenging goal and involves cutting edge work.
 Individuals who experience mental illness or have different abilities have not always been fully included in the life of a church.
 It is our practice to provide support and assistance in helping individuals to both identify and to express their spiritual gifts in the church.

 Restoration to Community

 Historically, persons who have broken the law have not been included in the life of the church, even after they have completed sentencing requirements.
 As a community of loving accountability, we commit to upholding the law and following the sentencing requirements until they are completed.
 In addition to this we have offered our church as a site for persons to complete community service in Delaware County.

 Wholeness and Safe Sanctuary Policy